rehierl/node-tree-outliner/2-0-core-design/5-3-sectioning-nodes.md

 section in question has any subsections or not.

 Note that the sectioning node of a subsection would then only be associated with the subsection it declares.
-That is, because each node can and will be associated with one section only.
+That is because each node can and will be associated with one section only.
 Although a sectioning node would still count as being implicitly associated with all of its ancestor sections.